| PPI OPEN PATENT LICENSE Version 0.1.11 (Note: Online edits to this version number still being made.) WORK IN PROGRESS

 may yet be considered an aggregate component by

+other organizations.
 (For instance, if a company makes a work and

 claims that this component is not user-replaceable,